KCHD offering free Narcan training to organizations

 Concerns regarding overdoses — both locally and nationally — continue to increase.
 Also increasing is the knowledge of how to use Narcan in order to reverse an opioid overdose.

-In recent years, the Kankakee County Health Department has made it a priority not only to make Narcan more accessible to the community but also to educate the community of its benefits.
+In recent years, the Kankakee County Health Department has made it a priority not only to make Narcan more accessible to the community but also to educate the community on its benefits.

-Kankakee County Health Department’s Overdose Prevention Education & Narcan Training initiative seeks to decrease the county’s overdose deaths, as well as change the stigma surrounding addiction.

 The health department will conduct an Opioid Overdose Reversal and Prevention training for all participants.

-According to a news release from KCHD, naloxone (Narcan) is going to become like an AED/CPR/EpiPen in the realms of first aid.
+According to a news release from KCHD, naloxone (Narcan) is going to become similar to an AED/CPR/EpiPen in the realms of first aid.

 “This epidemic encompasses all people, not just people with substance use issues,” said the release.